 If I am credentialed with and a provider for your insurance, please know that I utilize a billing service who has access to your PHI.
-Your PHI will be securely transferred electronically to Clear Solutions, LLC This billing company has signed a HIPAA Business Associate Agreement (BAA).
+Your PHI will be securely transferred electronically to Billing Connections, LLC This billing company has signed a HIPAA Business Associate Agreement (BAA).
 The BAA ensures that they will maintain the confidentiality of your PHI in a HIPAA compatible secure format using point-to-point, federally approved encryption.
 Additionally, if your insurance provider is billed, you will generally receive correspondence from your insurance company, my billing company, or both.

 Please communicate only through devices that you know are secure as described above.
 It is also your responsibility to choose a secure location to interact with technology-assisted media and to be aware that family, friends, employers, co-workers, strangers, and hackers could either overhear your communications or have access to the technology that you are interacting with.
 Additionally, you agree not to record any TeleMental Health sessions.